Sezergumus/e-jam-test-case/README.md

 ## If I Had More Time

-Here are some improvements and features I would love to explore:
+Here are some improvements and features I would like to add:

 1. Add authentication and user profiles
 2. Implement real-time updates using WebSocket
-3. Add more comprehensive test coverage
+3. Add more comprehensive test coverage (for new endpoints)
-4. Implement caching strategies
+4. Improved validation (such as adding to other endpoints and frontend)
 5. Add superhero categories or tags
 6. Create a more sophisticated scoring system
 7. Add caching client-side to improve fetch time